neoforged/Documentation/docs/resources/server/recipes/ingredients.md

 `Ingredient`s are used in [recipes] to check whether a given [`ItemStack`][itemstack] is a valid input for the recipe.
 For this purpose, `Ingredient` implements `Predicate<ItemStack>`, and `#test` can be called to confirm if a given `ItemStack` matches the ingredient.

-The `Ingredient` class is final, which has several drawbacks for us.
-Most notably, this makes it impossible to extend `Ingredient` for custom ingredient types.
-NeoForge works around this by introducing the `ICustomIngredient` interface.
+Unfortunately, many internals of `Ingredient` are a mess.
+NeoForge works around this by ignoring the `Ingredient` class where possible, instead introducing the `ICustomIngredient` interface for custom ingredients.
 This is not a direct replacement for regular `Ingredient`s, but we can convert to and from `Ingredient`s using `ICustomIngredient#toVanilla` and `Ingredient#getCustomIngredient`, respectively.

 ## Built-In Ingredient Types